 We may share information about you with third-party organisations for the following reasons:

 - In order to provide our products and services to you or to otherwise fulfil contractual arrangements that we have with you, we may need to appoint other organisations to carry out some of the data processing activities on our behalf.
-These may include, for example, payment processing organisations, delivery organisations, fraud prevention and screening and credit risk management companies, and mailing houses.
+These may include, for example, payment processing organisations, delivery organisations, hosting platforms for our online events, fraud prevention and screening and credit risk management companies, and mailing houses.

-- If you consent to receiving marketing emails from us, we will use a third-party website called mailchimp.com to store your subscription data.
-We will use mailchimp.com as service provider to send our marketing emails to you.
+- If you consent to receiving marketing emails from us, we will use a third-party websites spektrix.com and dotdigital.com to store your subscription data.
+We will use dotdigital.com as service provider to send our marketing emails to you.

 - We may share your data with advertising networks and/or social media platforms for the purposes of selecting and serving relevant adverts to you via those networks/platforms

 - We may share information about your behaviour on our website with search engines and analytics providers.

 - We may share your data with visiting companies to the Stanley & Audrey Burton Theatre if you have given us permission to do so.
 We may also share anonymised statistical data to these companies to help them better understand their audiences.